chromaui/chromatic-docs/bitbucket-pipelines.md

 ```

 <div class="aside">
-For security, don't include the plaintext project token in your pipeline config file.
-Instead, store it as a secured environment variable named <code>CHROMATIC_PROJECT_TOKEN</code>.
-The <code>chromatic</code> script will automatically use <code>CHROMATIC_PROJECT_TOKEN</code>, no need to use the <code>--project-token</code> flag.
-See the official BitBucket <a href="https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/">environment variables documentation</a>.
+We recommend saving the project token as a secured environment variable named <code>CHROMATIC_PROJECT_TOKEN</code> for security reasons.
+When the Chromatic CLI is executed, it will read the stored value automatically without any additional flags or configuration.
+Refer to the official BitBucket <a href="https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/">environment variables documentation</a> to learn more about it.
 </div>

 ### Run Chromatic on specific branches